amhuang/udp-chatapp/README.md

 # csee4119-pa1

 This command line application is created using setuptools and click libraries.
-Please follow the instructions to set up a virtual environment in the main directory in order to use the ```chatapp``` command line interface,
+Please follow the instructions to set up a virtual environment in the project directory in order to use the ```chatapp``` command line interface:

 ```
 $ virtualenv venv